dfst/deepforge/docs/walkthrough/creating-operations.rst

     :align: center
     :scale: 50%

-This editor can also be reached for existing operations by clicking the gray **</>** icon when editing an operation's attributes.
+This editor can also be reached for existing operations by clicking the **</>** icon when editing an operation's attributes.

 .. figure:: images/cifar-operation-io.png
     :align: center